YutaoC/filter-banks-subband-coding-and-wavelets/README.md

 # filter-banks-subband-coding-and-wavelets
 implement  2-channel analysis and synthesis filter bank along with quantization
+(completed with Sajani Pallegoda Vithana)

 ## The main file that use the following function to implement the task.
 ### AnaBank_2Ch----A function implements the analysis filters in QMF.